 Community and collective reparations: HCRRUN equips the village of Niki Niki with a medical and social centre

-As part of the implementation of Recommendation 54 of the Truth, Justice and Reconciliation Commission (CVJR) on community and collective reparations, the High Commission for Reconciliation held, on 8 August 2023, the handover ceremony for the medical and social centre in the village of Niki Niki, a locality located in the canton of Tchaloudé in the prefecture of Blitta.
-The inaugurated building covers an area of 1,300 m² and consists of 9 rooms, one assigned to each of the following services: consultation, care, hospitalisation, prenatal consultation, childbirth, newborn care, rest, vaccination and on-call duty.
-This public health facility is fully fenced and also includes a laboratory, a pharmacy and accommodation for healthcare staff.
-It is supplied with drinking water from a borehole and electrified using solar energy.
+As part of the implementation of Recommendation No. 54 of the Truth, Justice and Reconciliation Commission (CVJR) on community and collective reparations, the High Commission for Reconciliation and Strengthening of National Unity (HCRRUN) held, on August 8, 2023, the handover ceremony for the medical and social centre in the village of Niki Niki, located in the canton of Tchaloudé, in the prefecture of Blitta.
+The newly inaugurated facility covers an area of 1,300 m² and comprises nine rooms, each dedicated to one of the following services: consultation, treatment, hospitalisation, prenatal care, childbirth, newborn care, rest, vaccination, and on-call duty.
+The public health facility is fully fenced and also includes a laboratory, a pharmacy, and accommodation for healthcare staff.
+It is supplied with drinking water from a borehole and powered by solar energy.

-The handover ceremony for this facility took place in the presence of the President of HCRRUN, the representative of the Ministry of Health, as well as local and traditional authorities of the prefecture of Blitta.
+The handover ceremony took place in the presence of the President of the HCRRUN, a representative of the Ministry of Health, as well as local and traditional authorities from the prefecture of Blitta.

-The Prefect of Blitta, also present at the ceremony, wished to thank HCRRUN which “for six years has travelled across our country to sow the seeds of forgiveness and Reconciliation.
-With the utmost discretion, without media fanfare, this institution soothes hearts wounded by our political quarrels.
-It does so with justice and total neutrality, regardless of our political affiliations.
-The medical and social centre standing before us is built for all Togolese, because illnesses have no political affiliation.
-On behalf of the people of the Prefecture of Blitta and on behalf of the people of Niki Niki, I would like to take this opportunity, during this ceremony, to congratulate and thank the President of HCRRUN”.
+The Prefect of Blitta, who was also present at the ceremony, expressed his gratitude to the HCRRUN, which “for six years has travelled across our country to sow the seeds of forgiveness and reconciliation.
+With the utmost discretion and without media fanfare, this institution has been soothing hearts wounded by our political divisions.
+It does so with justice and complete neutrality, regardless of our political affiliations.
+The medical and social centre standing before us has been built for all Togolese people, because illness has no political affiliation.
+On behalf of the people of the Prefecture of Blitta and the people of Niki Niki, I would like to take this opportunity, on the occasion of this ceremony, to congratulate and thank the President of the HCRRUN.”